Scholarships and Student Awards in Entomology

 - Specific application requirements are outlined on the respective scholarship pages

-- Applications and supporting materials should be submitted electronically by 5:00 PM on February 10, 2019, to the Chair of the Awards Committee, Dr. Kris Silver at email@example.com.
+- Applications and supporting materials should be submitted electronically by 5:00 PM on Friday, February 25, 2022, to the Chair of the Awards Committee, Dr. Brian Spiesman (email@example.com)

 Perry L. Adkisson Three-Minute Thesis Awards